 6.53.1 Applicability to language

-The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.53 applies to Python.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.53 applies to Python.

-Even though there is no way to suppress error checking or bounds checking in Python, there are a few features that are inherently unsafe:
+Even though there is no way to suppress error checking or bounds checking in Python, there are features that are inherently unsafe:

 Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code (see 6.47 Inter-language calling).

-Use of the exec and eval dynamic execution functions (see ).
+Use of the exec and eval dynamic execution functions (see 6.48 Dynamically-linked code and self-modifying code).

 Similarly, logging.dictConfig can end up running arbitrary code.